Hsword/Hetu/tools/EmbeddingMemoryCompression/README.md

-# (VLDB'24) Experimental Analysis of Learnable Vector Storage Compression for High-dimensional Sparse Data (under revision)
+# (VLDB'24) Experimental Analysis of Large-scale Learnable Vector Storage Compression (under revision)

-This directory is used for VLDB'24 Artifact Evaluation of paper #282, titled "Experimental Analysis of Learnable Vector Storage Compression for High-dimensional Sparse Data".
+This directory is used for VLDB'24 Artifact Evaluation of paper #282, titled "Experimental Analysis of Large-scale Learnable Vector Storage Compression".

 ## Setup